go-resty/docs/content/docs/multipart.md

 # Multipart File Upload

-{{% hint info %}}
+> [!NOTE]
-* By default, Resty streams the content in the request body when a file or `io.Reader` is detected in the MultipartField input.
+> * By default, Resty streams the content in the request body when a file or `io.Reader` is detected in the MultipartField input.
-* Only allowed on POST, PUT, and PATCH verbs.
+> * Only allowed on POST, PUT, and PATCH verbs.
-* [Request.SetMultipartBoundary]({{% godoc v3 %}}Request.SetMultipartBoundary) setting custom boundary can be used together.
+> * [Request.SetMultipartBoundary]({{% godoc v3 %}}Request.SetMultipartBoundary) setting custom boundary can be used together.
-* All form data and multipart methods can be used together.
+> * All form data and multipart methods can be used together.
-{{% /hint %}}

 ## Upload